PavelKudelko/PavelKudelko/README.md

 # Welcome to My GitHub Profile

-Hello, I'm Pavel, and this is my GitHub profile.
-I am an software engineering student with a strong passion for coding and solving complicated problems.
+Hello, I'm Pavel a software engineering student with a strong passion for coding and solving complicated problems.

 ## About Me

-- :mortar_board: I’m an IT student at TAMK (https://www.tuni.fi/en/about-us/tamk).
+- :mortar_board: I’m a Software Engineering student at TAMK (https://www.tuni.fi/en/about-us/tamk).
-- 🌱 I’m currently learning: Python, C/C++, HTML/CSS/JavaScript, Java.
 - :briefcase: I'm actively seeking internships.

-## Skills

-- Flutter, Python, Django, C/C++, HTML/CSS/JavaScript, SQL (mySQL).

-## Connect with Me
+## Connect with me

 - [LinkedIn](https://www.linkedin.com/in/pavel-kudelko-a29066295/)